 Start by clicking here > Google Search > Google Search > Intellectual property issue: report copyright infringement, circumvention, etc. > Intellectual property issue: report copyright infringement, circumvention, etc. > Yes, I am the copyright owner or am authorised to act on behalf of the owner of an exclusive right that is allegedly infringed > Other (Written content) > Identify and describe the copyrighted work: (Copy and paste written/text content).

 Then you just need to fill out your personal details and provide a link to your content that was copied and the URL where the copied content can be found.

 Usually, Google is pretty good at removing this from search results in 7-14 days.

 So Now You Know

-I have only just touched the tip of the iceberg of BlackHat marketing in this article.
-I will continue to add more as I learn more and hopefully help you protect yourself and your hard earned online pennies!
+I have only just touched on the tip of the iceberg of the black hat marketing world in this article, but I will continue to add more as I learn more and hopefully help you protect yourself and your hard-earned online pennies!

 © 2018 SpaceShanty